loco-rs/loco/docs-site/content/docs/the-app/middleware.md

 #[derive(Clone)]
 pub struct LogService<S> {
-    // S is the inner service, in the case is the `/auth/register` handler
+    // S is the inner service, in the case, it is the `/auth/register` handler
     inner: S,
 }